 4 miles from finish

-The REVEL Big Cottonwood Expo will be held at Soccer City on Friday, September 8, 2017.
+The REVEL Big Cottonwood Expo will be held at Sport City on Friday, September 8, 2017.
 The expo center is located roughly 10 minutes from the finish venue at 757 W 11400 S, Draper, UT 84020.
 The expo will run from 10:00 AM until 8:00 PM.
 Parking is free.

 A photo ID is required to pick up your race bag.
 We will allow individuals to pick up someone else's bag, but will require a photocopy of the person's ID and a written note authorizing them to do so.